 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words, demonstrate course-related knowledge, and contain a minimum of 1 citation in current APA format to support assertions.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words, demonstrate course-related knowledge, and contain a minimum of 1 citation in current APA format to support assertions.
-(MLO: B)
+(CLO: B)

 Assistive Technology Paper

 The candidate will choose 3 peer-reviewed research articles related to assistive technology and augmentative/alternative technology to write a paper.
 The paper will: (1) distinguish between the varying uses of assistive and augmented/alternative technologies in relation to services and how these are addressed on an IEP, (2) report on 1 current issue in the field of special education related to assistive technology and augmentative/alternative technology, and (3) offer recommendations based on the research to resolve the issue.
 The 3–4-page paper will include a title page, abstract, and reference page (not included in the page count).
 A minimum of 6 citations must be included and must be paraphrased and/or summarized.
 Current APA format headings must be included for organization.
 (CLO: E)